1st Annual Rochester Global Health Symposium - 2015

 Global Network Members

-Thank you to the Clinical and Translational Science Institute for covering student fees
+Thank you to the University of Rochester Clinical & Translational Science Institute for covering student fees

 FOR ACCEPTED POSTERS

 Please arrive at 8am to put your poster up.
 Please be prepared to stand next to your poster during the lunch hour to respond to questions.

 Standard scientific poster specifications apply (here is a helpful link: http://guides.nyu.edu/posters).